 You can find traces of me in many places in the web.
-A good starting point is twitter @cdmilligan (here is my twitter archive) or my LinkedIn profile.
+A good starting point is twitter @cdmilligan (here is my twitter archive - AdBlock Plus seems to block the content for some users but there are no adverts so you can turn it off for that page) or my LinkedIn profile.
 You can also visit my (all too infrequently updated) professional blog: http://worklearn.wordpress.com/ .
 The landing site: about.me/colinmilligan provides a comprehensive set of links.

 On this site, you can visit my publications page, which provides links to my pubished work, and includes links to other professional social networks.
 Meanwhile, my experience page digs into the mists of time to link some of my previous work.